-St Helen and St Katharine has a thriving drama department which aims to provide high quality extra-curricular productions that are open to everyone.
-Each year we stage at least one Senior production (jointly with Abingdon School), one Middle School production and one Lower School production.
-In addition to this there is often a small Senior production, and Abingdon School also provides a joint Senior production.
+St Helen and St Katharine has a thriving Drama Department which aims to present high quality extracurricular productions that are open to everyone.
+Each year we stage at least one senior production (jointly with Abingdon School), one Middle School production and one Lower School production.
+In addition to this there are often smaller performances throughout the year, and Abingdon School also provides a senior production.

-Junior, Lower and Middle School drama clubs work towards lunchtime performances based on improvisational work done throughout the year.
-Sixth Form drama assistants and teachers run these clubs, offering fun, informal platforms for exploring and developing drama skills through games and activities, and work to give younger students a sense of how they can enhance and improve upon their class work if they choose to continue with drama further up the school.
+Junior, Lower and Middle School drama clubs work towards lunchtime performances based on improvisational work explored throughout the year.
+Sixth Form drama assistants and teachers run these clubs, offering enjoyable, informal platforms for exploring and developing drama skills through games and activities.
+Alongside being fun, drama clubs also give younger students a sense of how they can enhance and improve upon their class work if they choose to continue with drama further up the school.

-Quite simply, there is something for everyone in St Helen's Drama.
-If you are passionate about theatre, keen to learn and willing to devote time and energy to creating exciting work then you can be involved!
+Quite simply, there is something for everyone in St Helen's drama.
+Whether you want to be on stage or behind the scenes, if you are passionate about theatre, keen to learn and willing to devote time and energy to creating exciting work then you can be involved!

 Details of drama clubs and activities can be found in Beyond.